mikec-w/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 The calculation of the camera matrix follows the description already provide below

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+>I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+>I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-[Original]: ./camera_cal/calibration2.jpg "Original"
+![alt text][image1]
-[Undistorted]: ./output_images/calibration2_undistorted.jpg "Undistorted"
+![alt text][image2]

 The calibration created attempted to use all of the camera calibration images provided.
 Initially it failed on most images as the 8x6 grid could not be found.
 Changing this to 9x6 and updating the objp array size resolved this issue with only 3 images now failing.
 It is likely that by combining different grid sizes for the algorithm to find, these images could be included in the calibration but a satisfactory result was obtained without that being necessary.